lapin7771n/PoseEstimationAndroid/README.md

 ```

 #### Stop:
-To stop pose estimation processing you need to ues this:
+To stop pose estimation processing you need to use this:

 `poseEstimation.stopCapture(callback)`